 This Exhibit E, Environmental Report, was prepared pursuant to 18 C.F.R.
-Section (§) 5.18(c), and in general conformance with the Commission's Preparing Environmental Assessments: Guidelines for Applicants, Contractors and Staff (FERC 2008).
+Section 5.18(c), and in general conformance with the Commission's Preparing Environmental Assessments: Guidelines for Applicants, Contractors and Staff (FERC 2008).
 In addition, this Exhibit E was prepared in accordance with the National Environmental Policy Act of 1969 (NEPA), and assesses the effects associated with the operation of YCWA's proposed Project and the

-9 For the purpose of this exhibit, "existing Project" refers to the existing Project as configured and operated since 2006 when the Lower Yuba River Accord went into effect as a pilot program.
+For the purpose of this exhibit, "existing Project" refers to the existing Project as configured and operated since 2006 when the Lower Yuba River Accord went into effect as a pilot program before being subsequently adopted through changes to YCWA's water right permits in 2008 (see State Water Resources Control Board Corrected Order WR 2008-0014).
 The "proposed Project" refers to the Project proposed by YCWA in its Application for New License, including with YCWA's proposed PM&E measures.
 The word "Project" is used at times in this exhibit where the reference can reasonably be to either the existing Project or proposed Project.

 No Action Alternative.
-10 This exhibit includes measures proposed by YCWA for the protection, mitigation and enhancement of resources that would potentially be affected by YCWA's proposed Project.
+11 This exhibit includes measures proposed by YCWA for the PM&E of resources that would potentially be affected by YCWA's proposed Project.